Appearance

 Install

 Installation guide will help you to install your Mergin Maps CE or Mergin Maps EE to the latest server version.
-The main Cloud Mergin Maps Server is always up-to-date and managed by Mergin Maps team.
-Read more about server platforms in overview article
+Mergin Maps Cloud is always up-to-date and managed by Mergin Maps team.
+Read more about server platforms in overview article.

 Installation System Requirements

-We recommend using a dedicated host machine with 8 GB of memory.
+instances).
 The requirements for CPU and persistent storage depend largely on the frequency of project updates and the anticipated size of the data you expect to store respectively.
+A very conservative rule of thumb, regarding needed disk size would be mergin maps project size * number of versions

 Mergin Maps CE Docker Images